Configuring vSphere HA on an image-based cluster fails.

 DELETE FROM pm_software_desired_states;

-6.a If there is more than 1 cluster in your environment and only 1 cluster is impacted
+• If there are more than one cluster in your environment and only one cluster is impacted, then use below command to delete the desired Cluster details only:

 DELETE FROM pm_software_compliances where desired_state_id in (select desired_state_id from pm_software_desired_states where entity_id='domain-cXXX');